sipa/bitcoin-seeder/README.md

 SUGARCHAIN-SEEDER
 ==============

-Sugarchain-seeder is a crawler for the Sugarchain network, which exposes a list of reliable nodes via a built-in DNS server.
+sugarchain-seeder is a crawler for the Sugarchain network, which exposes a list of reliable nodes via a built-in DNS server.

 Features:
 * regularly revisits known nodes to check their availability